TyrannoSeahorseRex/BinaryTranslating-DiscordBot/README.md

 ## Features

 - 🔢 **Text to Binary Conversion** – Instantly convert any text into its binary representation.
-- 💬 **Binary to Text Decoding** – Convert binary back into readable text.
-- 🌍 **Multilingual Support** – Works in different languages for a global audience.
 - ⚡ **Fast and Efficient** – Provides real-time conversions in Discord channels.

 ## Getting Started